Back to Blog

 • Avoid unnecessary round-trips or serialization

 Every RAG system hides an Embedding + Rerank gateway.
-Let's make it visible — and measurable.
+We made it visible — and measurable.

 github.com/xadnavyaai/NavyaAIBlogs/embedding-rerank-gateway-high-performance